 Best for: Those who want to consolidate their travel points

 Chase Sapphire Preferred gives you 50,000 points after you charge $4,000 worth of purchases in the first 90 days.
 There’s no annual fee for the first year, and it’s only $95 after that.
 This card pays double points on dining and travel and one point on all other purchases.
 You also get 25 percent more value for redeeming points for travel through Chase Ultimate Rewards, as well as point-for-point transfers from other frequent travel programs.

 The Best Credit Card Offers at a Glance

 Companies often use a sweet credit card promotion to entice you to get one of their cards, so take this into account when you compare cards.
 The following chart shows the best credit cards in each category along with the promotions you get as a new cardholder:

 |Credit Card||Annual Fee||Intro APR||Ongoing APR||How to Apply|

-Click through to read about inventive ways to make money using your credit card.
+Click through to read about how to maximize your credit card rewards.

 GOBankingRates is a personal finance and consumer interest rate website owned by ConsumerTrack, Inc., an online marketing company serving top-tier banks, credit unions and other financial services organizations.
 Some companies mentioned in this article might be clients of ConsumerTrack, Inc., which serves more than 100 national, local and online financial institutions.
 Rankings and roundups are completely objective, and no institution, client or otherwise, paid for inclusion or specific placement.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by the companies included in the article.
 All fees and rates are subject to change at the issuers’ discretion, and some bonus offers might no longer be available on the issuers’ websites, depending on how you access the web page.